kokchun/Python-course-AI22/README.md

-# Programmering med Python (2021)
+# Programmering med Python (AI22)

 This is a fundamental Python course with focus of learning important programming concepts in order to solve various problems by writing Python programs.
-All materials including lecture notes, code-along and resource links can be found in the course [Github repo][ghr].
+All materials including lecture notes, code-along, exercises and resource links can be found in the course [Github repo][ghr].

 [ghr]: https://github.com/kokchun/Python-course-AI22